 Writer, producer, comics historian, The Garfield Show, The Art of the Simon and Kirby Studio

 Mark Evanier has been writing professionally since 1969, delving into comic books, animation, live-action TV, screenplays, books, magazine articles, and anything else he dreamed, as a kid, of writing.
 His comic book career commenced in 1969 when he apprenticed with the legendary Jack Kirby and also began writing comic book scripts for Disney.
 Over the years, he has worked on preexisting characters and his own co-creations, including The DNAgents and Crossfire, along with collaborating since 1983 with Sergio Aragonés on Groo the Wanderer.
 He began writing live-action TV in 1976 and animation in 1978.
-He is the author of several collections of columns as well as MAD Art, and Kirby, King of Comics, a book about his mentor that won two Harvey Awards and one Eisner Award.
-Mark is currently writing, producing, and voice-directing The Garfield Show, and he has a new book out: The Art of the Simon and Kirby Studio, showcasing the work of one of comics' greatest creative teams.
+He is the author of several collections of columns as well as MAD Art and Kirby, King of Comics, a book about his mentor that won two Harvey Awards and one Eisner Award.
+Mark is currently writing, producing, and voice-directing The Garfield Show, and his latest book—The Art of the Simon and Kirby Studio—showcases the work of one of comics' greatest creative teams.